News

 When submitting a RIDDOR you will be able to download a copy of the submission to keep for your records, it is advisable to do so.

-WHEN should an incident be reported?
+WHEN should an incident be reported under RIDDOR guidelines?

 Schedule 1 of RIDDOR 2013 requires the responsible person to notify the relevant authority of the reportable incident by the quickest means and without delay; this is not applicable where a self-employed person is injured at a premises owned or occupied by them.
 Schedule 1 also requires the responsible person to send a report of the incident within 10 days; this requirement applies to self employed persons alike.